 Transcatheter aortic valve implantation (TAVI)

-TAVI is a recent development and provides a method of AVR which does not carry the same risks as surgical AVR mentioned above.
+TAVI provides a method of AVR which does not carry the same risks as surgical AVR.

-TAVI can be performed under a general anaesthetic or under local anaesthetic with sedation, making it a consideration in patients who are unsuitable for surgical AVR.
+TAVI can be performed under a general anaesthetic or under local anaesthetic with sedation, making it an option for patients who are unsuitable for surgical AVR.

-TAVI involves the replacement of the aortic valve of the heart via the blood vessels (not requiring open heart surgery).
-The replacement valve is delivered via one of several access methods: transfemoral (in the upper leg), transapical (through the wall of the heart), subclavian (beneath the collarbone) and direct aortic (through a minimally invasive surgical incision into the aorta).
-The whole procedure occurs under fluoroscopy and echocardiography guidance.
+TAVI involves the replacement of the aortic valve of the heart via the blood vessels (not requiring open-heart surgery).
+The replacement valve is delivered via one of several access methods: transfemoral (in the upper leg), transapical (through the wall of the heart), subclavian (beneath the collarbone) or direct aortic (through a minimally invasive surgical incision into the aorta).
+The whole procedure occurs under fluoroscopic and echocardiographic guidance.

-- The procedure is less invasive and carries less risks than a surgical aortic valve replacement.
+TAVI is less invasive and carries fewer risks than a surgical aortic valve replacement.

-In adults the procedure is only used to treat patients who are unsuitable for surgery, due to the efficacy usually being short-lived.
+In adults, the procedure is only used to treat patients who are unsuitable for surgery, due to the efficacy typically being short-lived.